aitabuzaid/data-engineering/project-2-cassandra-db/README.md

  - csv

 ## Execution Guide
-Part 1 of the notebook is concerned with extracting and transforming the different csv files into one csv file.
+Part 1 of theJupyter notebook is concerned with extracting and transforming the different csv files into one csv file.
 While part 2 creates
 Cassandra tables and loads the data into the three tables.

 ## Sample Queries